Toggle: English / Spanish

 - Eye pain

-Other warning signs include yawning, difficulty concentrating, nausea, and trouble finding the right words.
+Other nervous system symptoms include yawning, difficulty concentrating, nausea, trouble finding the right words, dizziness, weakness, numbness and tingling.

 The headaches usually: